 Student Writing Awards

-We invite students to submit their work for the English 100 Student Writing Awards.
-Essays and papers written for English 100 during spring and fall 2013 will be considered for inclusion in the 7th edition of the Course Reader.
-The deadline for spring submissions was June 1, 2013.
-Fall submissions will be accepted through January 21, 2014.
+Work completed for English 100 during spring and fall 2014 will be considered for inclusion in the 2015-16 Course Reader.
+The deadline for spring submissions is June 1, 2014.
+Fall submissions will be accepted through January 5, 2015.
 All work must be submitted through our online system.
 Submit Now

-As an introduction to composition, English 100 will help you make more informed decisions about the writing you do.
-As this course will emphasize, writing is a situated practice that takes into account the rhetorical situation to inform why you write, what you write, and how you write.
+English 100 can help you make more informed decisions about the writing you do.
+As an introduction to college composition, the course will help you see writing as a situated practice that takes into account the rhetorical situation to inform why you write, what you write, and how you write.

-Even in the defined context of the university, the purposes and uses of writing vary widely.
+Even within the university, the purposes and uses of writing vary widely.
 In this course you will examine and practice strategies for writing that may be applied across your courses regardless of discipline, to your co-curricular and extracurricular activities, or for a chosen career beyond the university.
-You will also look at strategies for writing in situations that require specialized knowledge about the way information is communicated or how arguments are made within specific disciplines.
-In addition, you will learn to ask questions in order to approach and execute your writing effectively and successfully in a wide range of contexts.
+You may also look at strategies for writing in situations that require specialized knowledge about the way information is communicated or how arguments are made within specific disciplines.
+In addition, you will learn to ask questions that will help you approach your writing effectively and successfully in a wide range of contexts.

-If you have additional questions unanswered by this site, feel free to email the English 100 administrators at: english100 [at] english.wisc.edu.
+If you have questions about the course, feel free to email the English 100 directors at: english100 [at] english.wisc.edu.